Why teaching never leaves you – World teachers’ day

-To help ring in this special day I’ve gone through the ClickView Exchange and plucked out some programmes contributed by our outstanding community of ClickView users that really showcase the power of teaching and education.
+To help ring in this special day I’ve gone through the ClickView Exchange and plucked out some programs contributed by our outstanding community of ClickView users that really showcase the power of teaching and education.

 If you’re already a ClickView customer you can access these videos as well as over 20,000 more through the ClickView Exchange, copy them to your personal workspace and push them in to your school’s ClickView library.
 Otherwise, you can request a demo today.

 One of the most rewarding aspects of my work at ClickView is working with dedicated, innovative and passionate teachers from around Australia who flip their classroom.
 Flipped education is a really exciting development in the use of video for transforming the way classrooms operate.
 To quote one of Australia’s leading flipped educators, Jeremy LeCornu: Flipped education is all about maximising face-to-face time with students.
 The process allows for direct instruction to occur outside of class and tasks that enable deeper understanding to occur during class using the time saved.
 The teachers I work with hail from across Australia, New Zealand and the UK and each of them are unfailingly dedicated to their craft and it is nothing short of incredible.
 We have over three hundred flipped videos in the ClickView Exchange.
 You can watch the flipped classroom videos here.